taurushq-io/private-CMTAT-aztec/README.md

 **Issuer**:

-- The new notes of the recipient are encoded and broadcasted to the issuer.
+- The new notes of the recipient are broadcasted to the issuer.

 **Failure cases**:

-- **Enforcement module**: If the "to" address is frozen, the mint will fail.
+- **Enforcement module**: If the `recipient` address is frozen, the mint will fail.
 - **Authorisation module**: If the caller doesn’t have the minter role, the mint will fail.
 - **Pause module**: If the contract is paused, the mint will fail.